 Looking bigger picture, as it has been widely publicized, the World Heath Organization has included gaming disorder in their latest version of its disease classification menu.
 Many experts have described the decision to class gaming addiction as a mental health disorder as “premature” and based on “moral panic” more than hard science .
 Putting this hotly disputed debate aside, it may be time to pose the question whether it is out-dated to consider games through a gambling paradigm rather than the developing arena of video game analysis?

-The ability to “cash out” is driven by third-party services The authors argue that the ability to “cash out” is an important differentiation between gambling and non-gambling activities.
+The authors argue that the ability to “cash out” is an important differentiation between gambling and non-gambling activities.
 However, their evidence for loot boxes meeting this criteria is entirely reliant on the use of third-party sites where players sell/trade virtual goods.
 It is important to note that the ability to “cash out” is through the use of third-party (non-affiliated) websites, not through in-game features.
 Most game developers are not creating these items with the intention for them to be sold/traded for “real world” money or goods.
 The terms and services of many video games explicitly state that the items should not be sold or traded in secondary markets.
-There is a complex legal question here centred on agency – and that should be given due recognition by the authors.
+There is a complex legal question here centered on agency – and that should be given due recognition by the authors.

-Lack of scientific support On page 3, the authors state, “The literature on those at risk of developing problematic gambling behaviours suggests that the video-gaming population might be a ripe breeding ground for such issues”.
-The authors not only provides no support for this claim, but fail to recognise that some research in this area has actually suggested the opposite: that online games can be used as avenues to reduce gambling cravings and activities among disordered gamblers (see Gainsbury et al., 2015; Hollingshead et al, 2016; Parke et al., 2013; Wohl et al., 2017).
+On page 3, the authors state, “The literature on those at risk of developing problematic gambling behaviors suggests that the video-gaming population might be a ripe breeding ground for such issues”.
+The authors not only provides no support for this claim, but fail to recognize that some research in this area has actually suggested the opposite: that online games can be used as avenues to reduce gambling cravings and activities among disordered gamblers (see Gainsbury et al., 2015; Hollingshead et al, 2016; Parke et al., 2013; Wohl et al., 2017).

 Aarseth, E., Bean, A. M., Boonen, H., Colder Carras, M., Coulson, M., Das, D., … & Haagsma, M. C. (2017).
 Scholars’ open debate paper on the World Health Organization ICD-11 Gaming Disorder proposal.
 Journal of Behavioral Addictions, 6(3), 267-270

 Drummond, A., & Sauer, J. D. (2018).
 Video game loot boxes are psychologically akin to gambling.
-Nature Human Behaviour, 1.
+Nature Human Behavior, 1.

 Espineli, M. (2016, November 30).
 Game Release Dates 2016.
 Retrieved from https://www.gamespot.com/articles/game-release-dates-2016/1100-6442373/.